dl6kbg/polarisation-switch/README.md

 * Vertical
 * RHCP
 * LHCP
-## Additional relays for an Antenna 2 by 2 switch (maybe added later to the code)
+## The two left relays maybe used for an Antenna 2 by 2 switch (will add that later to the code)

 73 Oliver DL6KBG